input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::caution

-- Here are the needed information to setup a DMQ node:
+- Here is the needed information to set up a DMQ node:
   - `**YOUR_DMQ_NODE_SOCKET_PATH**`: replace with the path to the IPC file of the DMQ node
   - `**YOUR_CARDANO_NODE_SOCKET_PATH**`: replace with the path to the IPC file of the Cardano node
   - `**YOUR_CARDANO_NETWORK_MAGIC**`: replace with the network magic number of your Cardano network